SteveEdson/dev-machine/README.md

 # dev-machine

-Full description coming soon.
+For more information, see my [blog post](https://steveedson.co.uk/ansible/dev-machine)

 Runs ansible, provisioning local machine with dev tools and setup.

 ## Requires

-Currently, Ansible.
-This will be automatically installed in future.
+Currently, Ansible and Brew.
+These will be automatically installed if missing.

 ## Usage